standardholdingsllc/algobet/ARCHITECTURE.md

 - The snapshot worker logs each successful write via `[SnapshotWorker] Saved snapshot ...` including adapter ID, schema version, Redis key, and disk path so it is obvious where the payload landed.
 - Ops can hit `/api/snapshots/debug` to inspect freshness, schema version, adapter metadata, and diagnostics (e.g., “missing in redis”) for each platform without triggering a bot scan.

+### 3.4 Self-healing snapshot seeding

+- `MarketFeedService.loadCachedMarkets` can optionally persist live fallback payloads back to the snapshot store.
+This self-healing mode is gated behind an internal token that is only attached when `buildFiltersFromConfig` is used, preventing debug scripts from overwriting canonical snapshots with ad-hoc filters.
+- The cron bot enables `persistOnFallback` with the same filters the snapshot worker would use.
+The very first cron run in a brand-new environment therefore seeds `market-snapshots:*` in Upstash (and `/tmp/market-snapshots/*.json` on disk) even if `npm run snapshot-worker` isn’t running yet.
+Subsequent runs immediately benefit from cached payloads.
+- The snapshot worker remains the primary, always-on refresher.
+The bot’s persistence is intentionally opportunistic—it keeps trading when caches are cold and gives operators breathing room to restart the worker.

+**Verification flow**
+1. Trigger one bot invocation (e.g., hit `/api/bot/cron` via Vercel Scheduler or run `curl -X POST https://<deployment>/api/bot/cron` locally with the right auth headers).
+2. Call `/api/snapshots/debug` in the same environment (dashboard button or `curl https://<deployment>/api/snapshots/debug`).
+3. Confirm each platform shows a Redis or disk snapshot with:
+   - `schemaVersion=2`
+   - `filters.windowStart/windowEnd` that match the active `BotConfig` window (≈ `maxDaysToExpiry`)
+   - Adapter IDs that reflect the active registry (`kalshi:markets`, `polymarket:hybrid`, etc.)
+4. Start (or keep running) `npm run snapshot-worker` on your long-lived Node host.
+Watch its `[SnapshotWorker] Saved snapshot ...` logs to verify it keeps refreshing the same keys and directories; the bot will automatically fall back to the worker-provided snapshots on subsequent scans.

 ---

 ## 4. Background Snapshot Worker (`workers/snapshot-worker.ts`)